Elizabeth-Silva/Elizabeth-Silva/README.md

 # Welcome to My GitHub Profile! 👋

 Hi, I'm **Elizabeth Silva**, a passionate **Business Analytics and Information Systems** student.
-I specialize in **Business Intelligence, Data Analytics, Information Technology, and Security**, with a strong interest in **Cybersecurity** and **Cloud Computing**.
+I specialize in **Business Intelligence, Data Analytics, Information Technology, and Security**, with a strong interest in **Technology**.
 My GitHub is a space where I share my academic and personal projects, showcasing my skills and growth in the world of technology.

 ## About Me